Oliver Lyne

-Richard Oliver Allen Marcus Lyne (21 December 1944 – 17 March 2005), also known as R.O.A.M.
-Lyne, was a British academic and classicist specialising in Latin poetry.
+Richard Oliver Allen Marcus Lyne (21 December 1944 – 17 March 2005), also known as R. O. A. M. Lyne, was a British academic and classicist specialising in Latin poetry.
 He was a tutor in classics at Balliol College and Professor of Classical Languages and Literature at the University of Oxford.

 Early life

 Lyne was born on 21 December 1944 in Peterborough, Northamptonshire, England, to Richard and Rosalind Lyne.
 He was educated at Highgate School, then an all-boys private school in London, where his father was a teacher of Latin.
 He studied classics at St John's College, Cambridge.
 His tutor was Guy Lee.
 In 1966, he graduated with a first class Bachelor of Arts (BA) degree.
 He completed his Doctor of Philosophy (PhD) degree, also from the University of Cambridge, in 1970.
 His doctoral supervisor was F. R. D. Goodyear.

 Academic career

-While undertaking his doctorate, Lyne held two held short-term fellowships; at Fitzwilliam College, Cambridge and at Churchill College, Cambridge.
+While undertaking his doctorate, Lyne held two short-term fellowships; at Fitzwilliam College, Cambridge and at Churchill College, Cambridge.
 In 1971, he moved to the University of Oxford where he became a Fellow of Balliol College.
 In 1999, he was appointed Professor of Classical Languages and Literature.